By Nancy Todd

 Traveling in Spain and want to take a gift back to Aunt Millie, your dog sitter, and envious friends?
 The Scoopometer gives the following gifts high marks in the bargain department.
 Here are suggestions that will keep you in budget bliss, no matter where you buy in Spain, plus they are easy to pack.

-2. Alioli - a mayo looking sauce made by whipping olive oil and garlic together.
-Used on patatas bravas, vegetables, chicken, meat, fish.
+2. Alioli – A mayo-looking sauce made from whipping olive oil and garlic together.
+Used on patatas bravas (spicy potatos), vegetables, chicken, meat, and fish.
 Absolutely delicious.
 I took seven containers to my friend, Linda, in New York City.
 She wants me to stay with her every time I am in NY as she knows I will come with alioli.
-Your Spain euro goes far here as aioli only costs one euro.
+Your Spain euro goes far here as aioli only costs one or two euros.
 Grocery stores.
-I am not disclosing the person who pulls the container out of the frig and eats it with a spoon.

 5. For kids, give them euros in small bills and coins.
 They may also like stamps from Spain.